adervesh03/Hawkeye-Datathon-2025/datathan_2025.md

 For detailed definitions of each field, please refer to the [Data Dictionary](https://drive.google.com/file/d/1tfFlSwFv6wVCa6uhFXHTDrfLNiKQtz6c/view?usp=sharing).

-For instructions on downloading the data, refer to the sample code in the _Initialize_ section at the beginning of this notebook.
+For instructions on downloading the data, refer to the sample code in the _Initialize_ section at the beginning of this notebook in the repo: analysis_pipeline/1_data_etl.ipynb.

 ## Modeling